JocysCom/UMQF/MORA/UMQF.md

   - 0.80 ≤ - Long-term
   - 1.00 ≤ - Permanent

 - `Av(e)` - Action value, impact on entity (e) in terms of economic value, quantified in normalized Global Currency Units (GCU), where 1 GCU represents the economic value produced by an average entity over their lifetime.
-Can be positive or negative. *Used only to derive ΔOSresource; do not plug Av directly into the UMQ equation.*
+Can be positive or negative. *Used only to derive ΔOSresource; do not plug Av directly into the UMQ equation.* Linear scale mapping:

+  - 0.0001 ≤ - Trivial
+  - 0.0100 ≤ - Small
+  - 0.1000 ≤ - Significant
+  - 0.5000 ≤ - Substantial
+  - 1.0000 ≤ - Lifetime
+  - 1000.0 ≤ - Generational
+  - 1000000.0 ≤ - Civilizational

 - `Vc(e)` - Violation coefficient of Consent of entity (e) caused by action (a), ranging from 0 (no violation) to 1 (full violation).
 Its application is conditional on `ΔOS(e)`.
 Full violation neutralizes moral value if ΔOS(e) is positive and doubles negative moral value if ΔOS(e) is negative.
 Linear scale mapping: